I have noticed some numbness in my feet recently. What might be causing this, and can it be treated?

 - Severe headache that has not occurred before

 - Blurred vision, hearing loss and/or impaired speech

 - Arm or leg weakness, falling down or having difficulty walking

 While the problem you’ve described is probably not serious, your doctor is best able to assess the possible cause of your dizziness and rule out the possibility of a serious problem.

 Stem cells are a promising new approach to repairing diseased or defective tissue.
 There are already a few medical applications of stem cells that have been proven effective and are in use at Bumrungrad and other advanced hospitals.
-Around the world, research and clinical trials are testing stem cell applications for Parkinson’s and many other conditions such as Alzheimer’s, diabetes, spinal cord injuries, and cancer.
+Around the world, research and clinical trials are testing stem cell applications for Parkinson’s and many other conditions such as Alzheimer’s

 Despite the vast potential for stem cells, there are several issues that need further study.
 In the case of Parkinson’s, experimental stem cell treatments have shown some benefits in relieving symptoms among patients younger than 60, but such treatments still require further study.
 In Thailand, the FDA and Medical Council have established guidelines for stem cell research and treatments and are working closely with clinical research agencies.